Dognapping & Dog Theft Statistics To Know In 2026

 In Oklahoma, Dog Stealing Can Result in Imprisonment From 6 Months to 3 years (Justia US Law)

-In New York State, Dog Stealing Is a Class E Crime With 6 Month In Jail (Animal Law)
+In New York State, Dog Stealing Is a Class E Crime With 6 Months in Jail (Animal Law)

 New York laws understand that pet owners need help fighting these criminals who take what isn’t theirs.
-Thieves face fines from $200 to $ 1,000 independent of the dog’s insurance or purchase value as of 2014.
-It’s a Class E felony and another reason why victims of pet theft must band together to influence change.
+Thieves face fines up to $1,000, independent of the dog’s insurance or purchase value as of 2014.
+It’s a Class E felony, and another reason why victims of pet theft must band together to influence change.

 Class E felony is the lowest felony charge awarded for serious crimes like DUI (Driving Under the Influence).